-California passed its California Consumer Privacy Act (CCPA) on June 28, 2018.
-It's a law that protects the privacy rights of consumers within the state.
+California passed its California Consumer Privacy Act (CCPA) on June 28, 2018, and it goes into effect tomorrow, Jan.
+1, 2020.
+It's a law that protects the privacy rights of consumers within the state, but because the internet is everywhere, this law will transform the web forever.
 Similar to Europe's General Data Protection Regulation (GDPR), the CCPA will affect many businesses who collect personal information from those in California.
 The law allows Californians, known for being litigious, to sue businesses if their personal information is compromised in a data breach.

 It's worth noting that 2018 was the second-most active year for data breaches, according to Risk Based Security.
 There were 6,500 reported breaches, including some 5 billion records, ranging from mega-breaches of companies such as Facebook to much smaller ones.